 The debate between carpet and hardwood is alive and well, with hardwood seeing an increase in popularity in recent years.
 However, there are some places in the home that are just better suited to a soft floor covering than a hard one.
 One of the best examples of this is the bedroom.
 For most people, the bedroom is a cozy sanctuary from the bustle and activity of the rest of the home.
 The softness, quiet, and warmth of carpet often make it the best flooring option for this private oasis.

-Most of us don’t enjoy waking up to an alarm every morning and having to leave the warmth of a bed.
+Most people don’t enjoy waking up to an alarm every morning and having to leave the warmth of a bed.
 But it can make matters worse when your first steps are made into a cold, hard floor.
 By contrast, carpet provides a nice transition between the comfort of the bed and the reality of facing another day.
 At the end of the day, when your feet are tired and sore and you retreat to your bedroom, it’s nice to have a soft, cushioned feel underfoot.
 The softness of the carpet can be intensified by choosing a high-quality pad.

 The Safer Choice